 18. MarketingProfs – Be Unique

-It doesn’t matter if you are a one-man show or part of a bigger blogging team, a unique approach sets you apart from the crowd.
+It doesn’t matter if you are a one-man show or part of a bigger digital marketing team, a unique approach sets you apart from the crowd.

 The MarketingProfs blog has the same basic layout as many others, complete with the most recent posts first.
 But, there are some unique features that allow it to standout.